franklinv/productapi/README.md

 /productvideo:
 Displays a video preview of the product

 Layout:
 The layout of the pages to display product information is done at the front end using Templating Engine EJS.
 The logic to display product information is in the file views/pages/products.ejs The logic to display product video is in the file views/pages/productvideo.ejs

-Partial Pages for header and footer have been used so that they have a commmon header and footer It also means that code has been reused in these pages.
+Partial Pages for header and footer have been used so that they have a common header and footer, thus reusing the code in these pages.

-Styling has been done using a stylesheet under the public/css folder
+Styling has been done using a stylesheet under the public/css folder.
 Please Note: Some details from API which need not be displayed to the user are not displayed in the pages

-Folder structure
-root
-    index.ts
+Following is the folder structure: root index.ts
 	public
+	      css
+	         style.css
         views
 	     pages
 		   products.ejs
                    productvideo.ejs
              partials
 		   header.ejs
                    footer.ejs